 Determining whether you've come into contact with someone relies on your iPhone, which, using the exposure notification API, interacts with other iPhones and Android smartphones over Bluetooth whenever you're around someone else who also owns a smartphone, exchanging anonymous identifiers.

-Apple and Google developed the underlying APIs and Bluetooth functionality, but they are not developing the apps that use those APIs.
-Instead, the technology is being incorporated into apps designed by public health authorities worldwide, which can use the tracking information to send notifications on exposure and follow up with recommended next steps.
+Apple and Google developed the underlying APIs and Bluetooth functionality, but they did not develop the apps that use those APIs.
+Instead, the technology was incorporated into apps designed by public health authorities worldwide, which can use the tracking information to send notifications on exposure and follow up with recommended next steps.
+Apple and Google also implemented an "Express" feature that allows Exposure Notifications to work in partnership with health authorities, but without an Exposure Notification app.

-The APIs have been created with privacy and security in mind, and app usage is opt in rather than mandatory.
+The APIs were created with privacy and security in mind, and app usage is opt-in rather than mandatory.

 How Exposure Notification Works